qrvey/partner-portal/docs/admin/content-deployment/concepts.md

 ![content_deploy_guide](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Content+Deployment+Guide/cd_guide.png#thumbnail)

-The high-level steps to deploy/copy an application from a source to a destination server or recipient are:
+For all of these forms of deployment the following must exist, in the same order:
-1. Make sure the source and destination servers are defined.
-This process is described in the Creating and Managing Servers section.
+1. The source and destination instances have to be known and be accessible (<a href="/docs/admin/content-deployment/servers" target="_blank">Servers</a>).
-2. Create a Package and capture a Version of the source application.
-This has been discussed in the Creating and Managing Packages and Versions section.
+2. A snapshot copy of the source application has to exist (<a href="/docs/admin/content-deployment/packages-and-versions" target="_blank">Packages and Versions</a>).
-3. Define which pieces of content will be copied from the source in a Deployment Definition.
-Learn more about this in the Deployment Definitions section.
+3. The content to be copied has to be selected and what has to be changed during deployment has to be marked (<a href="/docs/admin/content-deployment/definitions" target="_blank">Deployment Definition and Tokens</a>)
-4. Decide who the recipients are and to which destination server(s) the definition has to be deployed to in a Deployment Job.
+4. Target recipient users and the destination instances have to be identified and the value of all marked tokens have to be decided for each recipient or group of recipients (<a href="/docs/admin/content-deployment/content-deployment-jobs" target="_blank">Deployment Job</a>)
-5. Run the Deployment Job and optionally examine the Activity Logs to review how the process went
+5. The deployment process has to be started (running a Deployment Job)

 This article covers several concepts related to Content Deployment that are used in subsequent articles related to the feature.

 ## Concepts In Content Deployment
 The Content Deployment feature makes use of several industry-standard terms and concepts.
 This section provides a list of those terms and concepts with detailed explanations for each one.